IzabellaLopes/pokemon-card-catcher/README.md

 Welcome to Pokémon Card Catcher, the ultimate memory card game that will put your memory skills to the test!
 Whether you're a seasoned Pokémon fan or just looking for a fun and challenging game, this is the perfect choice for you.

-Your primary objective in Pokémon Card Catcher is to find the matching pairs of Pokémon cards as quickly as possible.
-The game board consists of a grid of facedown cards, and your task is to flip them over, two at a time, trying to reveal cards with identical Pokémon.
-As you uncover the cards, try to remember their positions so you can make successful matches.
+Pokémon Card Catcher was developed for players of all ages who enjoy testing their memory and concentration abilities while immersed in the colorful world of Pokémon.
+The game's concept is simple but addictive: find matching pairs of Pokémon cards as quickly as possible.

+The game board features a grid of facedown cards, and your task is to flip them over two at a time, aiming to reveal cards with identical Pokémon.
+As you uncover the cards, try to remember their positions to make successful matches.

+One unique aspect of Pokémon Card Catcher is that the captivating images of the Pokémon were drawn by my talented children.
+Their artwork adds a personal touch to the game, making it even more special and enjoyable for players of all ages.

+Embark on this delightful Pokémon memory adventure and see if you have what it takes to catch 'em all in Pokémon Card Catcher!

 ## CONTENTS